 - ¼ cup coconut oil (melted)

-- 1 scoop Neat Nutrition Protein (we used Chocolate Vegan)
+- 1 serving Neat Nutrition Protein (we used Chocolate Vegan)

 - 3 tablespoons almond meal

 - if you want them even sweeter, you can add 1/3 cup honey or maple syrup